 Rooms Hotel Kazbegi is easily the best accommodation in Stepantsminda and our luxury hotel suggestion to you.
 The view from the hotel is incredible, probably one of the best you’ll ever have.
 The hotel includes an indoor pool, sauna, massages, and fitness center.
 The rooms are modern, have WIFI and flat screen TV.
 This an all around great hotel, but it’s perfect for a couple romantic getaway.

-If you want a more budget accommodation there are plenty options in Stepantsminda at good prices.
+If you want more budget accommodation there are plenty of options in Stepantsminda at good prices.
 Our suggestion to you is Maiko Guest House which features good rooms with private bathrooms at a fantastic price.
 Some of the rooms even have mountain views.
 It’s one of the best value for money in Kazbegi.